AshimaRidzuan/AshimaRidzuan/README.md

 <h3 align="left">👩‍💻  About Me</h3>
 <p align="left">Assalammualaikum, Hello!
 I'm Ashima.<br>
   Exploring, learning, and building — one step (and bug) at a time.<br>
-  Currently working on improving my web dev skills and exploring GitHub, design systems.<br> I’m also interested in UI/UX, and creative coding projects.
+  Currently working on improving my web dev skills and exploring GitHub.<br> I’m also interested in UI/UX, and creative coding projects.

   ###